-You have to try to have a sufficiently balanced grip to be able to play every stroke of the padel.
+You have to try to have a sufficiently balanced grip to be able to play all the shots of the padel.

 It is advisable to get help from a teacher especially at the start.

-The padel socket is recommended for the reasons explained above.
+The catch ''padelis recommended for the reasons explained above.

 But if the player really feels a different feeling, why not.
-For advanced players, the change of grip may sometimes be necessary and more effective The grip of your racquet must above all allow you to feel comfortable especially with the cut shots that are the most commonly used effects at the padel.
+For experienced players, changing the grip can sometimes be necessary and more efficient The grip of your racquet should above all allow you to feel at ease especially with the cut shots which are the most commonly used effects at padel.

 Franck Binisti discovers the padel at the Club des Pyramides in 2009 in the Paris region.
 Since padel is part of his life.
 You often see him touring France going to cover the major events of padel French.